-We have audited the financial statements of Fox Marble Holdings plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2021 which comprise Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Cash Flows, the Consolidated Statement of Changes in Equity, the Statement of Financial Position of the parent company, the Statement of Changes in Equity of the parent company and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and UK-adopted international accounting standards.
+We have audited the financial statements of Fox Marble Holdings plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2020 which comprise Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Cash Flows, the Consolidated Statement of Changes in Equity, the Statement of Financial Position of the parent company, the Statement of Changes in Equity of the parent company and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.
 The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).